Recombination (cosmology): Overview

 Recombination involves electrons binding to protons (hydrogen nuclei) to form neutral hydrogen atoms.
 Because direct recombinations to the ground state (lowest energy) of hydrogen are very inefficient, these hydrogen atoms generally form with the electrons in a high energy state, and the electrons quickly transition to their low energy state by emitting photons.
-Two main pathways exist: from the 2p state by emitting a Lyman-a photon - these photons will almost always be reabsorbed by another hydrogen atom in its ground state - or from the 2s state by emitting two photons, which is very slow.
+Two main pathways exist: from the 2p state by emitting a Lyman-a photon – these photons will almost always be reabsorbed by another hydrogen atom in its ground state – or from the 2s state by emitting two photons, which is very slow.

 This production of photons is known as decoupling, which leads to recombination sometimes being called photon decoupling, but recombination and photon decoupling are distinct events.
-Once photons decoupled from matter, they traveled freely through the universe without interacting with matter and constitute what is observed today as cosmic microwave background radiation (in that sense, the cosmic background radiation is infrared [and some red] black-body radiation emitted when the universe was at a temperature of some 3000 K, redshifted by a factor of 1100 from the visible spectrum to the microwave spectrum).
+Once photons decoupled from matter, they traveled freely through the universe without interacting with matter and constitute what is observed today as cosmic microwave background radiation (in that sense, the cosmic background radiation is infrared and some red black-body radiation emitted when the universe was at a temperature of some 3000 K, redshifted by a factor of 1100 from the visible spectrum to the microwave spectrum).

+Recombination time frames

+The time frame for recombination can be estimated from the time dependence of the temperature of the cosmic microwave background (CMB).
+The microwave background is a blackbody spectrum representing the photons present at recombination, shifted in energy by the expansion of the universe.
+A blackbody is completely characterized by its temperature; the shift is called the redshift denoted by z:

+where 2.7 K is today's temperature.

+The thermal energy at the peak of the blackbody spectrum is the Boltzmann constant, k_{B}, times the temperature, $k_B T_\text{CMB}(z)$ but simply comparing this to the ionization energy of hydrogen atoms will not consider the spectrum of energies.
+A better estimate evaluates the thermal equilibrium between matter (atoms) and radiation.
+The density of photons, $n_\gamma(E>Q_H)$ with energy E sufficient to ionize hydrogen is the total density times a factor from the equilibrium Boltzmann distribution: